tripsta/gearman-php-prototype/examples/01_helloworld/README.md

 Intro
 =====

-This example creates a client that makes a request to Gearman server passing as arguments
+This example creates a client and a worker.
+THe client requests a a job  to Gearman server passing as arguments
 * sleepFor: a time to sleep before the work gets completed and the
 * name: name to say hello to
-The worker will sleep accordingly and return a "Hello ..." string
+The worker will perform the task and the client will display the result returned from the server

 Start Server
 ------------